matthewmcvickar/taskpaper-tiles/README.md

 ## Tips

 - I use the 'Standard' theme with a base font of Helvetica 14pt.
-All-black everything.
-No note handles, no project handles, no projects list vertical divider.
+All black text.
+No note handles, no project handles, a project list vertical divider only for the **Todo** tile.

 - The perfect placement of the tiles is accomplished with [Divvy](http://mizage.com/divvy/).